dotnet/docs-maui/docs/user-interface/handlers/create.md

 > [!NOTE]
 > The `Dispose` override is called by the handler's `DisconnectHandler` override.

 The platform transport controls include buttons that play, pause, and stop the video, and are provided by Android's `MediaController` type.
-Provided that the `Video.AreTransportControlsEnabled` property is set to `true`, a `MediaController` is set as the media player of the `VideoView`.
+If the `Video.AreTransportControlsEnabled` property is set to `true`, a `MediaController` is set as the media player of the `VideoView`.
 This occurs because when the `AreTransportControlsEnabled` property is set, the handler's property mapper ensures that the `MapAreTransportControlsEnabled` method is invoked, which in turn calls the `UpdateTransportControlsEnabled` method in `MauiVideoPlayer`:

 ```csharp
 public class MauiVideoPlayer : CoordinatorLayout